Well of the Oath

 Genesis 11:32, Jasher 22:32-34

-And Terah lived 25 years after he begat Zoba.
-And Terah died in that year, that is in the 35th year of the birth of Isaac son of Abraham.
-And the days of Terah were 205 years, and he was buried in Haran.
+Terah lived 25 years after the birth of Zoba.
+He died in the 35th year after Isaac, son of Abraham, was born.
+Terah lived a total of 205 years and was buried in Haran.

 Abraham learns about Nahor’s children